exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

     String currentDate;
 }
 ```

 ### ImageUpload
-@ImageUpload
+* @ImageUpload
+* Resource type: cq/gui/components/authoring/dialog/fileupload

-Designed as a companion to @FileUpload,  mimics the features of FileUpload component that was there [before Coral 3 was introduced](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/foundation/form/fileupload/index.html), and the build-it upload component situated at _cq/gui/components/authoring/dialog/fileupload_ in your AEM installation.
+Designed as a companion to @FileUpload,  mimics the features of FileUpload component that was there [before Coral 3 was introduced](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/jcr_root/libs/granite/ui/components/foundation/form/fileupload/index.html), and the build-in upload component situated at _cq/gui/components/authoring/dialog/fileupload_ in your AEM installation.
 Technically, this is but another rendition of FileUpload logic aimed at mainly uploading images via drag-and-drop
 ```java
 public class ImageFieldDialog {
     @DialogField